 The third and final Cappadocia hiking route is the Blue Cappadocia Trail.
 This takes you along the picturesque Soganli valley filled with Cave churches and underground settlements.

-The remains of old Orthodox churches and the faded Greek letters on the sides of buildings hints to the Greek population that once called this town home.
+The remains of old Orthodox churches and the faded Greek letters on the sides of buildings hint at the Greek population that once called this town home.
 There are several Greek settlements in the Cappadocia region, but Mustafapasa was the largest.

 The Greeks lived here until the 1920s.
 At that time, they were forced to return to their country.
 You can check tours and prices for the blue Cappadocia hiking route here.